Carnavale is targeting high-grade Gold mineralisation at Kookynie

 The Kookynie Project

-The Kookynie Project area is covered with a thin layer of transported material and is under explored with only 2 RC holes and limited wide-spaced RAB / aircore drilling undertaken within the project area.
-Carnavale is excited by the opportunity of applying modern geochemistry and drilling techniques to this highly prospective area.
+The Kookynie Project area is covered with a thin layer of transported material and was previously under explored with only 2 RC holes and limited wide-spaced RAB / aircore drilling undertaken within the project area.
+Carnavale is excited to have the opportunity of applying modern geochemistry and drilling techniques to this highly prospective area.